 *Three years after completion of Masters - Language & Literature.
 ‘Overseas’ refers to the percentage of all graduates completing this qualification.
 Other indicators refer only to graduates living in New Zealand.

 Three years after completing a master’s degree in language and literature, most graduates were in employment.
 Some were studying or receiving a benefit, while a fairly high proportion was overseas.
 The median salary three years after completion was around $45,000.
 Note: many of these graduates were not employed as interpreters or translators.

 Interpreters or translators are not on Immigration New Zealand's skill shortage lists.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations, but has risen more sharply in the last two years.
+Online job vacancy numbers for the broader category “Social Professionals” have grown at about the same rate as the average for all occupations, but has risen more sharply in the last few years.

 Jobs advertised chart